 Lands designated as "Areas of Concern" are considered as potential candidates for future annexation should the need or opportunity present itself, but the Town does not have immediate plans to annex.
-An amendment to this Plan would be required before considering an annexation of these lands.
 The areas of concern are outlined in Map 5 - Adjacent Land Use and in Table 11 - Area of Concern Parcels.